 After you’ve contacted your doctor, consider hiring an Indianapolis personal injury attorney for a potential Nexium lawsuit for your acute kidney failure.

 Conversely, chronic kidney failure is not curable.
 Individuals diagnosed with chronic renal disease may find that treatment is helpful, but the disease is lifelong.
 Medication is a treatment option for chronic kidney failure, and in later stages, individuals may require dialysis or a transplant.

 Unfortunately, individuals with chronic kidney disease may never show signs or symptoms.
 If symptoms do appear, they are typically not specific to the disease.
 It’s only diagnosed with lab tests.

 If you’ve taken Nexium for at least 2 weeks and have been diagnosed with chronic kidney/renal disease, a lawsuit for your Nexium-related injuries may be possible.

 Acute interstitial nephritis is the sudden, but temporary, onset of inflammation in the spaces between the kidneys.
 Acute interstitial nephritis is most often a a side effect of medications.
 Luckily, it’s a treatable condition: A sufferer simply has to stop taking the medication—and in this case—stop taking Nexium, and the condition will subside.

-While acute interstitial nephritis is a known side effect of proton pump inhibitors such as Nexium, this shouldn’t discourage you from pressing on for a potential Nexium lawsuit.
-If you were unaware of this side effect, you’re not alone: Your lack of information could be the fault of illegal marketing and/or drug manufacturers intentionally withholding side effects from the public.
+While acute interstitial nephritis is a known side effect of proton pump inhibitors such as Nexium, it shouldn’t discourage you from pressing on for a potential Nexium lawsuit.
+If you were unaware of this side effect, you’re not alone: Your lack of information could be the fault of illegal marketing or drug manufacturers intentionally withholding side effects from the public.

-In the past, victims have filed lawsuits against drug manufacturers like AstraZeneca for Nexium injuries and kidney damage for:
+In the past, victims have filed lawsuits against drug manufacturers like AstraZeneca for Nexium injuries and kidney damage for the following: